Skip to main content

 FAQ

-What qualifications does an RSO need?
+What qualifications does a named RSO need?

-How often will the RSO visit on-site?
+How often will the RSO be on-site?

 What documentation does the RSO maintain?